ckuelker/quick-guide-en-us/Dev/VCS/Git/github-manageing-forks.md

 origin
 ```

-Usually it just shows the word `origin` if the repository is a fork.
+Usually, it just shows the word `origin` if the repository is a fork.
 If you
 specify the name `origin`, more information can be displayed.

 ```bash
 git remote show origin
 ```

-For the repository `cwa-documentation` it will give for example:
+For the repository `cwa-documentation`, for example, it will give:

 ```bash
 * remote origin